 Email – email@example.com

-The Alaska Press Club is an independent professional organization that provides continuing education, recognition and information to journalists across the state.
-The nonprofit, volunteer-led club hosts an annual journalism contest and organizes two major events each year: a three-day journalism conference and an awards celebration, held the final day of the conference.
+The Alaska Press Club is a non-profit 501(c)3 that provides continuing education, recognition and information to journalists across the state.
+The non-profit, volunteer-led club hosts an annual journalism contest and organizes two major events each year: a three-day journalism conference and an awards celebration, held the final day of the conference.

 An Early History of the Alaska Press Club